How COVID-adjusted concerts featuring Jason Isbell, Shovels & Rope are coming to Columbia

-It’s late in the afternoon on a recent Friday, and Adam Epstein is stressing about rope.
+It’s late in the afternoon on a recent Friday, and Adam Epstein is stressed about rope.

 The large shipment of marine rope, promised to arrive by the day before, is key to making the project work during the middle of the COVID-19 pandemic.